firefly-iii/docs/docs/docs/data-importer/faq/installation-errors.md

 proxy_busy_buffers_size 256k;
 ```

-Make sure you also increase the buffer size of the server as well.
+Increase the buffer size of the server as well.

 ## I get page load errors because the protocols don't match